wannier-developers/wannier90/docs/docs/user_guide/wannier90/notes_interpolations.md

 `.false.` reproduces the "standard" behavior of `wannier90` in v.2.0.1 and earlier, while setting it to `.true.` changes the interpolation method as described below.
-In general, this allows a smoother interpolation, helps reducing (a bit) the number of $k-$points required for interpolation, and reproduces the band structure of large supercells sampled at $\Gamma$ only (setting it to `.false.` produces instead flat bands, which might instead be the intended behaviour for small molecules
+In general, this allows a smoother interpolation, helps reduce (a bit) the number of $k-$points required for interpolation, and reproduces the band structure of large supercells sampled at $\Gamma$ only (setting it to `.false.` produces instead flat bands, which might instead be the intended behaviour for small molecules